-As readers choose their holiday reads – or at least a page-turner to enjoy in the park – Norwegian Arts suggests a few new and forthcoming Norwegian titles to entertain, inform, amuse and unsettle.
+As readers choose their holiday reads – or at least a page-turner to enjoy in the park – Norwegian Arts suggests six summer books from Norway to entertain, inform, amuse and unsettle.
 From psychological thrillers to unusual studies of London, historical fiction to tales of dysfunctional families, there is always a Norwegian book to suit a changeable British summer.

 The Therapist by Helene Flood